xapian/xapian/xapian-core/docs/admin_notes.rst

 ::

-  xapian-check foo/position.
+  xapian-check foo/termlist

-will check the position list table.
+will check the termlist table.

 Converting a quartz database to a flint database